Jordan Brown (Newfoundland and Labrador politician)

+Early life and career

 Brown trained as a welder in Happy Valley-Goose Bay and returned to Labrador City to work.
 In 2013 he helped restart the local Heritage Society.
 In 2014, he led a successful year-long campaign to have the Labrador flag recognized as the symbol of Labrador and flown at the land border crossings in Labrador and at government buildings.
-For his efforts in 2017 he was awarded the Labradorians' of Distinction Medal.
 In 2017, Brown unsuccessfully sought election to the Labrador City town council.

 Political career

 In 2022, Brown criticized the provincial government's claim that the Trans-Labrador Highway had been completed.
 He argued that it isn't finished until a road reaches Labrador's north coast as far as Nain.
 In 2023, Brown criticized the diversion of obstetrical services from Happy Valley-Goose Bay to Labrador City, stating that Labrador City's hospital is too understaffed to provide for the central and northern regions of Labrador.

 Brown has called for a provincial ban on scab workers.

+In 2023, Brown criticized the Bloc Québécois for having a map of the Newfoundland and Labrador–Quebec border with Quebec having control of Labrador.

+On May 16, 2025, Brown announced that he will not be seeking re-election.

+Brown vacated his seat on August 1, 2025.

+On August 31, 2025, Brown announced that he would be running for Mayor of Labrador City.
+He won the election with 1,080 total votes.

+Awards and recognition

+In 2017, Brown was awarded the Labradorians of Distinction Medal.